Adambean/gitlab-ce-ldap-sync/README.md

 This varies not only according to which directory software you're using, but also how your directory has been structured.
 You do not have to specify every group if you've left the "createEmptyGroups" setting (further down) switched off, as this will prevent groups containing no users to be ignored anyway.

 * For Microsoft Active Directory this is could be "Domain Computers", "Domain Controllers", "DnsAdmins", "DnsUpdateProxy", and any other group you don't expect to contain human users.
-* OpenLDAP and 389-DS do not ship with any groups out of the box.
+* OpenLDAP does ship with any groups out of the box.
+* For 389-DS this could be the four out of the box groups: "Accounting Managers", "HR Managers", "PD Managers", and "QA Managers".

 This must be defined as an array even if you have only 1 group.
 Be sure to quote group names that have spaces.
 For example:

 ```
 groupNamesToIgnore:
-    - "Root"
-    - "Users"
     - "Managed Service Accounts"
     - "Marketing Staff"
 ```

-Group names "Root" and "Users" must always be ignored because they are reserved keywords.
-Do not attempt to create/sync these group names.
+Group names "Root" and "Users" will always be ignored because they are built-in Gitlab groups.
+This will will not attempt to create/delete/sync these group names.

 Default: *null*